-In seeking to be customer-centric, it is vital to understand the expectations of stakeholders.
+An important feature of the Strategic Plan 2017-2022 is the emphasis placed on obtaining feedback from our stakeholders to ascertain their perceptions of the Office.
 To this end, we plan to conduct our first taxpayer survey in 2017.
 It will set a baseline for future taxpayer surveys, which will then be conducted every two years, focusing on matters such as taxpayers' awareness of the Office and our services, and their perceptions of the Office as an independent entity.

-Similarly, in the interests of ongoing service improvement, the Strategic Plan and Annual Performance Plan (APP) make provision for the introduction of a complainants' survey to gauge the satisfaction levels of taxpayers who lodge complaints.
+Similarly, in the interests of ongoing service improvement, we are introducing a complainants' survey to gauge the satisfaction levels of taxpayers who lodge complaints.
 In addition to this qualitative assessment of the Office's services, we will be paying close attention to quantitative measures such as the percentage of complaints successfully lodged the first time and the percentage of cases handled within the agreed turnaround times.
 Efficiency measures such as the average cost per complaint will also be introduced and targets set for reducing these costs.
 This will be critical given the expected escalation in the number of complaints received.
 Indeed, in the coming years we anticipate steady increases in the demand for the Office's services as a result of our efforts in communications and outreach, and as progress is made in reaching taxpayers who are not yet aware of the Office's existence.
 Our plans to consider extending the Office's geographical footprint, now limited to Pretoria, should also give impetus to the growth in demand for our services.
-Against this background, it will be imperative for the Office to handle more complaints just as efficiently - if not more so - than when the number of complaints was still relatively low.
+Against this background, it will be imperative for the Office to handle more complaints just as efficiently - if not even more so - than when the number of complaints was still relatively low.

 As demand for the Office's service grows, we are committed to maintaining the highest levels of efficiency and to addressing challenges impeding our ability to execute our mandate.
-In this context, our priorities are to scrutinise and review our processes to enhance taxpayers' experience, build the capacity and capability of the Office's employees and address institutional independence.
-The input of SARS is a crucial part of the complaints resolution process and the more responsive it is to the recommendations from the Office of the Tax Ombud, the more credibility the tax administration system will have in the eyes of taxpayers.
-For this reason, establishing governance and operational processes with SARS is prominently addressed in our Strategic Plan for 2017-2022 and in this APP.
+In this context, our priorities are to scrutinise and review our processes to enhance taxpayers' experience, build the capacity of the Office's employees and address institutional independence.
+The input of SARS is a crucial part of the complaints resolution process and the more responsive it is to the recommendations that come through from the Office of the Tax Ombud, the more credibility the tax administration system will have in the eyes of taxpayers.
+For this reason, establishing governance and operational processes with SARS is prominently addressed in our Strategic Plan for 2017-2022.

-In essence, both of these plans are the roadmap the Office will be using to ensure each and every member of our small but skilled workforce understands the strategic direction we are taking and contributes to meeting the objectives and targets set in the APP.
-Every member of the team has a role to play in enabling the Office to fulfil its mandate, thereby helping to build taxpayers' confidence in the country's tax system, with the ultimate aim of building a more robust culture of tax compliance and a resilient South African economy.
+In essence, this plan is the roadmap the Office will be using to ensure each and every member of our small but skilled workforce understands the strategic direction we are taking, and plays his or her part in fulfilling the Office's mandate as a free, fair and impartial recourse channel for taxpayers.
+Every member of the team has an important contribution to make in helping to build taxpayers' confidence in the country's tax system, with the ultimate aim of building a more robust culture of tax compliance and resilient South African economy.